 Student engagement in Achieve appears to be related to student academic achievement.
 Activity completion in Achieve is shown below.
 Here students are grouped by completion of the overall class median (mid-point).
-The median was equal to 47 and 79 assignments across two class sections.
-The graph below shows activity completion in Achieve was significantly related to student achievement.
-There was a statistically significant relationship between how many activities students finished within Achieve (as a percentage of how many were assigned in the course) and their final grade in the course.
-This relationship remained significant even while controlling for students reported high school GPA, p < .01.
-The graph below shows the relationship between activity completion and final grade.
-This graph indicates that the more activities students completed, the better they performed in the class overall.
+The median was equal to 20 assignments across one class section.
+Although the relationship between how many activities students finished within Achieve (as a percentage of how many were assigned in the course) and their final grade in the course was not statistically significant, we can see that those students who are completing more Achieve activities do have higher grades on average.
+This graph indicates that the more activities students completed, the better they performed in the class overall (again, this was not statistically significant).